Aerospace Engineering Course

 With companies like Boeing, SpaceX, Relativity Space, The Aerospace Corporation, Northrop Grumman, and NASA's Jet Propulsion Laboratory - to name a few - located nearby, there's no better place to launch into the field of Aerospace Engineering than with Summer Springboard in Los Angeles this summer.

-Previous foundational knowledge in the following classes is either recommended (R) or strongly recommended (SR), but not required: algebra (R), geometry (R), trigonometry (SR), calculus (SR), and physics 1 and 2 (SR).
+Previous foundational knowledge in the following classes is either recommended (R) or strongly recommended (SR), but not required: algebra (SR), geometry (R), trigonometry (R), calculus (SR), and physics (SR).

 Learning Outcomes in this course

-Learn the fundamentals of flight mechanics, aerodynamics, propulsion systems and aircraft design
+Learn the fundamentals of flight mechanics, aerodynamics, propulsion systems, aircraft design, and more.

-Understand the key differences between aeronautical and astronautical engineering and use basic orbital mechanics using industry-standard software
+Understand the key differences between aeronautical and astronautical engineering and use basic orbital mechanics.

 Get started today